YiranJing/Coronavirus-Epidemic-COVID-19/README.en.md

    - **Main Conclusion:** (using Chinese official data between 2019-12-08 and 2020-02-02)
       - **Estimated initial transmissibility R0 (the basic reproduction number) of 2019-nCoV: 2.9**
-      - **Estimated Maximum infected case in Wuhan: more than 14000**
+      - **Estimated Maximum infected case in Wuhan: more than 14000 (peak, not cumulative)**
-      - **Consider inadequate medical resources and under-reported offical data, Maximum infected case in Wuhan might between 16000 and 25000**
+      - **Consider inadequate medical resources and under-reported offical data, Maximum infected case (peak, not cumulative) in Wuhan might between 16000 and 25000**
-      - **The peak will appear after 22 Feb**
+      - **The peak will appear after 22 Feb, 2020**
       - Close City policy has significant control for 2019-nCoV, otherwise, the infected cases may up to 200 thousand.
    - Key assumptions within this Model:
       - Exposed group (individuals during incubation period) is 4 times larger than Infective group (4109 confirmed cases until 02 Feb)